Noah Spence

-Noah Spence (born January 8, 1994) is an American football defensive end who is a free agent.
-He played college football at Ohio State and Eastern Kentucky, and was drafted by the Tampa Bay Buccaneers in the second round of the 2016 NFL Draft.
+Noah Spence (born January 8, 1994) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and Eastern Kentucky Colonels, and was selected by the Tampa Bay Buccaneers in the second round of the 2016 NFL draft.

-Early years
+Early life

 Spence attended Bishop McDevitt High School in Harrisburg, Pennsylvania, where he played on the football team.
 Over his junior and senior seasons, he had 204 tackles and 35.5 sacks.
 As a senior, he was the Gatorade Football Player of the Year for Pennsylvania.
 Spence was rated by Rivals.com as a five-star recruit and was the number one weakside defensive end in his class and ninth best player overall.
 He committed to Ohio State University to play college football.

 College career

 Spence played in 12 games as a true freshman at Ohio State in 2012 and had 12 tackles and one sack.
 As a sophomore in 2013, he started 13 games and recorded 50 tackles and eight sacks.
 On January 1, 2014, he was suspended for three games, which included the 2014 Orange Bowl and the first two games of 2014, after testing positive for MDMA.
 In September 2014, Spence was suspended indefinitely after another failed drug test.
 He was ruled permanently ineligible by the Big Ten in November.

 Spence transferred to Eastern Kentucky University in 2015.
 In his lone season at Eastern Kentucky, he had 63 tackles and 11.5 sacks and was the Ohio Valley Conference co-Defensive Player of the Year.
-After the season, he entered the 2016 NFL Draft.
+After the season, he entered the 2016 NFL draft.

 Professional career

 Tampa Bay Buccaneers

-Spence was drafted by the Tampa Bay Buccaneers in the second round, 39th overall, in the 2016 NFL Draft.
+Spence was selected by the Tampa Bay Buccaneers in the second round, 39th overall, in the 2016 NFL Draft.
 In the month of November, Spence had 2.5 sacks and two forced fumbles earning him Defensive Rookie of the Month.

 In 2017, Spence played in six games, recording nine tackles, one sack, and a forced fumble.
-He was placed on injured reserve on October 25, 2017 with a shoulder injury.
+He was placed on injured reserve on October 25, 2017, with a shoulder injury.

 On August 31, 2019, Spence was waived by the Buccaneers.